 Flagstar reviews and complaints

 Across other online forums, customers praise the personalized service from loan officers, and many name the officer who made their complicated process easier.
+For example, customer reviews on Zillow give Flagstar Bank 4.97 out of 5 stars based on more than 2,700 customer reviews.
 Customers also appreciate the construction and agricultural loans and the ability to lock in rates.

 In 2012, Flagstar was sued for improperly approving home mortgages to get government insurance.
 Flagstar admitted to submitting false certifications to the US Department of Housing and Urban Development (HUD) and, as a result, agreed to reform its business practices and pay $132.8 million in damages and penalties under the False Claims Act.

 In 2021, the company was hit with a class-action lawsuit for using an obsolete file transfer product that was breached, exposing the customer names, phone numbers, addresses, Social Security numbers, tax records and other banking information of over 1.47 million Flagstar customers.
 Flagstar agreed to pay $5.9 million to settle the lawsuit.